-The table below sets forth the major related parties and their relationships with the Group as of June 30 2022 and June 30, 2023:
+The table below sets forth the major related parties and their relationships with the Group as of June 30, 2023 and June 30, 2024:

-Name of related parties Relationship with the Group Mr. Peng Li The Founder and controlling shareholder of the Company (i) EW Technology Limited Entity controlled by the same shareholders with the Company and significantly influenced by the Founder Beijing Baichuan Insurance Brokerage Co., Ltd. Entity controlled by the same shareholders with the Company and significantly influenced by the Founder Shenzhen Shanchangshuiyuan Network Technology Co., Ltd. Entity controlled by the same shareholders with the Company and significantly influenced by the Founder Beijing Xingyuejiaohui Network Technology Co., Ltd. Entity controlled by the same shareholders with the Company and significantly influenced by the Founder Beijing Shanronghaina Network Technology Co., Ltd. Entity controlled by the same shareholders with the Company and significantly influenced by the Founder Beijing Baichuanxianghai Technology Co., Ltd Entity controlled by the same shareholders with the Company and significantly influenced by the Founder Beijing Shuidayuda Co., Ltd. Entity controlled by the same shareholders with the Company and significantly influenced by the Founder Shenzhen Erwan Education Technology Limited Entity controlled by the Founder
+Name of related parties Relationship with the Group Mr. Peng Li The Founder and controlling shareholder of the Company (i) Beijing Baichuan Insurance Brokerage Co., Ltd. Entity controlled by the same shareholders with the Company and significantly influenced by the Founder Beijing Shanronghaina Network Technology Co., Ltd. Entity controlled by the same shareholders with the Company and significantly influenced by the Founder Beijing Baichuanxianghai Technology Co., Ltd Entity controlled by the same shareholders with the Company and significantly influenced by the Founder